 Consumption expenditure of educational institutions is comprised of the consumption expenditure of comprehensive education, upper secondary general education, vocational education, university of applied sciences education, and university education and research.

 In respect of educational institutions within the state contribution system, consumption expenditure comprises gross operating expenditure and so-called minor projects as reported in their book-keeping in accordance with legislation on the state contribution system.
-In vocational education and university of applied sciences education consumption expenditure excludes minor projects.
-The share of minor projects of the consumption expenditure of vocational education and university of applied sciences education has been partly estimated in time series data.
+In vocational education and university of applied sciences education prior 2015 consumption expenditure excludes minor projects.
+The share of minor projects of the consumption expenditure of vocational education and university of applied sciences education prior 2015 has been partly estimated in time series data.
 Investment expenditure is not included in consumption expenditure.
 Consumption expenditure per student has been obtained by dividing the expenditure for an accounting year for each sector of education by the annual mean of number of students during the autumn term.
 In 1995-2001, calculatory amounts of employer's pension contributions for the teaching personnel of municipalities have been added to the consumption expenditure of comprehensive schools and upper secondary general schools.

 Expenditure of comprehensive schools, comprehensive school level special schools and teacher training schools, and other schools comparable to comprehensive schools has been counted as consumption expenditure of comprehensive education.
 Expenditure of hospital, disabled and state approved schools is included in the figures.
 Capital costs on internal rents are not included in the expenditure.
 Since 1999, the expenditure has also included comprehensive school level education provided by folk high schools.
 Before August 2000, expenditure of preprimary education provided by comprehensive schools is included the expenditure of comprehensive school education.